iKayrat/online-payment-test/README.md

 It is a simple go application, which includes logic of generating signature for FONDY.

+I use this program only for generate and send to FONDY's API.
+Also I have a another server, which created with Gin framework for getting response.

 ```go
 // request interface
 checkouReq := &CheckouRequest{